 These places are full of character, but they aren't up to the standards that tourists expect these days.
 However, when I visited Phattalung main town in 2017 I noticed that a new modern hotel had opened - the Centris Hotel.

 Whether you enjoy Phattalung or not depends entirely on your mentality.
 If, when you travel somewhere, you expect to find things that fall into the category of 'tourist attraction' you probably won't enjoy it.

-I have covered Thale Noi quite extensive elsewhere, therefore I won't repeat it all here.
+I have covered Thale Noi quite extensively elsewhere, therefore I won't repeat it all here.

 At the north end of Songkhla Lake, which is an inland sea, there is a separate body of water known as Thale Noi.
-The water that enters Thale Noi is rain water from the Banthat mountain range and there it is fresh and measures have been taken to prevent salt water intrusion.
+The water that enters Thale Noi is rain water from the Banthat mountain range and therefore it is fresh.
+Measures have been taken to prevent salt water intrusion.

 Millions of water lilies cover the lake and it is also home to many species of native and migrating birds.
 In addition, there is quite a large herd of water buffalo.

-Thale Noi attracts quite a few Thai tourists and some Malaysian and Singaporean tourists also visit, but I have visited many times and have only seen a few Western tourists.
+Thale Noi attracts quite a few Thai tourists and some Malaysian and Singaporean tourists also visit, but I have visited many times and have only seen a handful of Western tourists.